kevinlinxc/radonAnalysis/README.md

 # radonAnalysis
-I wrote thie macro during my COOP work term at SNOLAB, a state of the art science facility that features numerous neutrino and dark matter experiments.
+I wrote this macro during my COOP work term at SNOLAB, a state of the art science facility that features numerous neutrino and dark matter experiments.
 This repo is a ROOT C++ macro that analyzes .root files and plots Radon concentration over time and saves it to c.pdf Two examples are given, rnAnalysis.cc and rnAnalysis2.cc.
 They have differences that are discussed below.